STATEMENT / BIO

 CONTACT

-For curatorial and speaking inquiries, please contact the studio/Christina directly.
+For sales and curatorial or speaking and workshop inquiries, please contact the studio directly.